 3. Income from own investments

 CapMan invests broadly in the private equity asset class.
-CapMan’s largest individual investment is its 28.7% stake in investment company Norvestia, which makes direct investments in growth companies as well as market investments.
+CapMan has a 90.7% stake in the investment company Norvestia, which makes direct investments in growth companies as well as market investments.
 CapMan’s own funds constitute another significant portion of own investments.
 CapMan invests 1-5% of the original capital of new funds, depending on fund demand and CapMan's own investment capacity.
 By investing from its own balance sheet, CapMan aims to even out potential fluctuations in its financial performance, as income from investments is reflected in earnings more rapidly than carried interest income.
 Unlike other income sources, however, the income from CapMan’s own investments can be negative.